Click Here to Download PDF

 Starting or buying a business necessitates research, risk, passion, courage and planning.
 To succeed you need to make the right opening moves and over the years we have mentored hundreds of clients through the business start-up phase.
 We have earned a reputation as a business start up specialist and developed a number of practical tools and checklists to help you fast track your business success.

-According to 2011 Doing Business report by the World Bank, Australia is the second easiest place in the world to start a business with entrepreneurs needing only two days to get a business registered and operational.
-However, statistics from the Australian Securities and Investments Commission (ASIC) indicate that 10,746 companies entered external administration in the 2013 financial year, almost the same number as the previous year.
-Clearly, the old saying, ‘people don’t plan to fail, they just fail to plan’ still applies and and it remains both valuable advice and a warning for people intending to start a business.
+According to the latest Doing Business report by the World Bank, Australia is a very easy place to start a business with entrepreneurs needing only two days to get a business registered and operational.
+However, statistics from the Australian Securities and Investments Commission (ASIC) indicate that around 8,500 companies entered external administration in the 2017 financial year, almost the same number as for 2015 (8,900), but down from the previous year 2016 which was over 10,000.
+Clearly, the old saying, ‘people don’t plan to fail, they just fail to plan’ still applies and it remains both valuable advice and a warning for people intending to start a business.

 While the small business journey can be challenging, it can also be very rewarding.
 Our role is to support and guide you through the process and it starts with the right opening moves.
 Unfortunately many people starting or buying a business fail because they don't seek or receive the right professional advice.
 Having assisted so many people in your situation you can benefit from our experience.
 We also believe business owners want a lot more than just basic accounting and tax compliance services from their accountant.
 Our client brief includes helping you grow your business, your revenue and profits and in time, build your personal wealth.